 The Syndicate has an overseas presence in Australia, Canada, Singapore and Malaysia through insurance agents owned by the parent company of the Syndicate's capital provider.
-In addition, the Syndicate participates on the Lloyd's China platform.

-With the UK's exit from the European Union, we also operate through the Lloyd's European insurance subsidiary in Brussels, ensuring that we continue to provide a service to our stakeholders and customers across Europe.
+In addition, the Syndicate participates on the Lloyd's China platform and through the Lloyd's European insurance subsidiary in Brussels, ensuring that we continue to provide a service to our stakeholders and customers across Europe.